goloop/g/README.md

 - **Shuffle**[T any](v []T)

   The Shuffle function rearranges the elements of the slice in a random order.

+- **SetTimeZone**(t time.Time, timezone string) (time.Time, error)

+  The SetTimeZone changes the time zone, and changes the local time according to the new time zone.

 - **Sort**[T Numerable](v []T, inverse ...bool)